 Stop making these phone companies richer, and put that money where it belongs--in your own pocket.

 If you aren't locked into a contract or if it's almost time to renew your contract, you might want to reassess your provider and your plan.
-Personally, we love no-contract providers such as Straight Talk for their simplicity and affordability.
-Plans start at on $30 a month with unlimited text.
+Personally, we love no-contract providers such as Boost Mobile for their simplicity and affordability.

 If you aren't locked into a contract or if it's almost time to renew your contract, you might want to reassess your provider and your plan.
-Personally, we love no-contract providers such as Straight Talk for their simplicity and affordability.
-Plans start at on $30 a month with unlimited text.
+Personally, we love no-contract providers such as Boost Mobile for their simplicity and affordability.

 7. Shop For Cheaper Insurance